clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 type: Opaque
 ```

-Again, you can see the `data` field with the `password` key, and this time the base64-encoded secret.
+Again, the `data` field with the `password` key is visible, and this time the base64-encoded secret.

 ### Decode the Secret